gilbertlucas46/gilbert/src/posts/2020-02-27-top-10-side-project-ideas-for-software-engineers.md

 The idea doesn’t have to be 100% practical for real life — it needs to be practical in the sense of improving your skill set as a programmer.

-Skills:Database, web development, general programming, and app development (if you choose to make it an app).
+**Skills:** Database, web development, general programming, and app development (if you choose to make it an app).

 ### 6. Invoice and contract management system